McShelby/hugo-theme-relearn/exampleSite/content/basics/topbar/_index.en.md

 The predefined buttons by the theme that open an overlay (the _more_ and _toc_ button in [`layouts/partials/topbar/button`](https://github.com/McShelby/hugo-theme-relearn/blob/main/layouts/partials/topbar/button)).

-Call these from your own redefined area templates if you want to offer some of the default area button behavior.
+Call these from your own redefined area templates if you want to use default button behavior utilizing overlay functionality.

+#### Parameter

 | Name                  | Default           | Notes       |
 |-----------------------|-------------------|-------------|